sudoyashi/Joshis-Garage/_posts/2022-05-15-carbconversion.markdown

 Removing the current system is pretty straightforward, but don't go ripping out every single component.
 We'll look at the process I went through with the Golf.

 The basics of removing the current fueling system start from the fuel pump.
 You can assess what you need and don't need.
-I kept the internal fuel pump since I saw someone else do that, honsetly.
+I kept the internal fuel pump since I saw someone else do that, honestly.
 In the original design of the Golf, two fuel pumps exist the in-tank one and the pressurized one outside of the tank.
 I removed the pressurized one outside and replaced that with the bike fuel pump, this pumps at about PSI 4-6PSI versus the factory 43.5PSI.
 From the rear of the car, I also removed whichever fittings I could and temporarily removed the hoses to the fuel return.

 In the engine bay, I removed the entire CIS system, barring some components that were directly on the block.
 For a Golf Mk1 this includes:
 - Fuel filter before fuel distributor